BG4RFF/STM32CubeMX_and_ucglib/README.md

 # STM32CubeMX and ucglib
 STM32CubeMX and ucglib for colour display.
 In this example a ST7735 driver and a TFT display with a resolution of 132x132 is used.
+The interface is a 4-wire SPI.